vasilly/osx-ansible-setup/README.md

 # osx-setup-ansible
-Setting up a Mac with a single script.
+Setting up a Mac with an ansible script.

-Bulk taken from
+Refined from
 https://github.com/pameck/osx-setup-ansible/blob/master/setup.sh
-with refinements.

-This script has been tested on OSX El Capitan.
+This script has been tested on OSX Sierra 10.12.6.

 ## Before Install

 Update macOS to latest

 ## Install
-Download and unzip this repository to an empty computer
+Download and unzip this repository to a mac which has been reset to factory settings.
 ```bash
 $ curl -sL https://github.com/vasilly/osx-ansible-setup/archive/master.tar.gz | tar xz
 ```